Levi-Nicklas/GraphDocNLP/Notes_and_Reports/Notebooks/LeviNotebook.md

 Snow storm is slowing down.
 Back to work.

 I got _one_ example of the clustering with KDE done.
 This example was adapted from my " _Covid Tweets_ " project, but was focused on not hard coding anything so I can reuse this for additional posts/texts.
 Not going to do this now, I'll rerun all this code for other posts and do some analysis when I'm not feeling motiviated.
-For now, Im going to get together a presentation for my committee for an update once Dr.Sanchez returns from paternatity leave.
+For now, I'm going to get together a presentation for my committee for an update once Dr.Sanchez returns from paternatity leave.
+Im off tomorrow to go to my wife's appointment for our baby.

+## February 19, 2021

+I continued work on this 1 example of KDE clustering, because it as not properly performed and required fixing.
+I fixed it, and the reuslts are not _convincing_.
+It is not clear to me when comparing the two most "similar" comments, how that similarity is evident in the text.
+From here, I am taking two steps: I will give a better cleaning to the text prior to kernel computation, and I will perform additional clustering given the kernel output (perhaps a h-clustering).

+## February 20, 2021

 ...